RonaldsonBellande/bellande_ros_models/README.md

 ## - Functionality is to use Bellande Models

-## - Use Website Framework to do functionalities
+## - Use organization to download framework and model for functionalities like the api